The selection function of the Gaia DR3 open cluster census: Training and validation of selection-function models

-We augment our data in three ways.
-Firstly, our sample is divided into training and test datasets comprising 80\% and 20\% of our simulated clusters respectively.
+To aid model fitting, we augmented our data in three ways.
+Firstly, our sample is divided into training and test datasets comprising 80\% and 20\% of our simulated clusters, respectively.
 Next, as clusters with zero stars in \emph{Gaia} data are never detected, and clusters with more than 1000 stars appear to always be detected, we trained our models only on clusters with $1 \leq n_* \leq 1000$, which improved inference speed with negligible loss of accuracy.
-Finally, we introduced an additional parameter $\tau$, which is a user-defined CST threshold for a cut on the HR23 catalogue, and we chose a random value of $\tau$ between one and ten for each cluster to check its detectability at -- hence allowing our models to work both for the default CST cut in HR23 ($\tau=3$), for higher CST cuts for more high-quality samples, and also for lower CST cuts to probe which clusters are only just missing from inclusion in HR23.
+Finally, we introduced an additional parameter, $\tau$, which is a user-defined CST threshold for a cut on the HR23 catalogue, and we chose a random value of $\tau$ between one and ten for each cluster in order to check its detectability.
+Hence, we allowed our models to work for both the default CST cut in HR23 ($\tau=3$) --for higher CST cuts for more high-quality samples-- and for lower CST cuts, to probe which clusters are only just outside the inclusion range in HR23.

-We found that just the median parallax uncertainty $\text{med}(\sigma_\varpi)$ and density of \emph{Gaia} data $\rho_\text{data}$ alone could explain almost all of the additional variance in cluster detectability, shown in Fig.~\ref{fig:xgboost_shap} using Shapely Additive Explanation \citep[SHAP][]{LundbergLee_2017} values for explaining our XGBoost model's output.
+Next, to qualitatively explain which aspects of our data contributed most strongly to cluster detectability, we used shapely additive explanation \citep[SHAP;][]{LundbergLee_2017} values to explain our XGBoost model's output.
+SHAP values apply concepts from game theory to machine-learning-model output, quantifying the strength by which certain features contribute to cluster detectability.
+We found that the median parallax uncertainty $\text{med}(\sigma_\varpi)$ and density of \emph{Gaia} data $\rho_\text{data}$ alone could explain almost all of the additional variance in cluster detectability, shown in Fig.~\ref{fig:xgboost_shap}.
 This is also demonstrated by comparing model binary classification accuracies (Table~\ref{tab:pdet_model_comparison}).
 Our best XGBoost model trained using just $n_*$ had an accuracy of 90.48\%.
-Including all cluster parameters and additional density or uncertainty measures almost halved the error rate of the model, corresponding to an accuracy increased to 94.68\%.
-Yet a model trained just on $n_*$, $\text{med}(\sigma_\varpi)$, and $\rho_\text{data}$ saw almost no drop in classification accuracy despite requiring significantly fewer parameters, achieving 94.60\% accuracy.
-Hence, these three parameters (plus whichever $\tau$ value the user chooses) appear sufficient to achieve a high model accuracy; we put remaining inaccuracy down to mostly random luck or chance of whether or not our clustering algorithm detects a given cluster.
+Including all cluster parameters and additional density or uncertainty measures almost halved the error rate of the model, corresponding to an accuracy of 94.68\%.
+Yet, a model trained just on $n_*$, $\text{med}(\sigma_\varpi)$, and $\rho_\text{data}$ saw almost no drop in classification accuracy despite requiring significantly fewer parameters, achieving 94.60\% accuracy.
+Hence, these three parameters (plus whichever $\tau$ value the user chooses) appear sufficient to achieve high model accuracy; we put remaining inaccuracy down to luck and whether or not our clustering algorithm happened to detect a given cluster.